Skip navigation

 The Safe Drinking Water Act requires the Environmental Protection Agency (EPA) to set and enforce standards to protect public drinking water systems.
-In the United States, the EPA set the maximum allowable concentration of lead in public drinking water at 15 mcg/L (micrograms per liter).
+In the United States, the EPA set the goal for maximum allowable contaminant level of lead in public drinking water at zero because lead is a toxic metal that is harmful to human health even at low exposures.
+If more than 10 percent of water samples contain amounts of lead higher than 15 mcg/L (micrograms per liter), water systems are required to take corrective action.

 The EPA requires all water suppliers to produce a water quality report every year.
 These reports include information about lead amounts.
 The reports are available to the public.